COMPETITIVE ADVANTAGE STRATEGY

 On the flip side, Nike also uses its scale with its retail partners.
 In the early 2000s, there was an ugly dispute between Nike and Footlocker, as Footlocker wanted to become the “Walmart” of shoes with constant promotions and BOGOs (Buy one and Get one half off).
 Nike has always been a proponent of keeping retail pricing intact and non-promotional, and so the war began.
-The story goes that the CEO of Footlocker canceled a few hundred million in orders in protest to Nike’s rigid pricing guidelines and their high wholesale pricing.
-Nike responded by massively reducing the number of shoes they would ship to Footlocker, restricted some of the most popular styles from Footlocker, and increased distribution to competitive retailers.
+The story goes that the CEO of Footlocker canceled a few hundred million in orders in protest of Nike’s rigid pricing guidelines and their high wholesale pricing.
+Nike responded by massively reducing the number of shoes they would ship to Footlocker, restricting some of the most popular styles from Footlocker, and increasing distribution to competitive retailers.
 While Footlocker hurt, Nike prospered, and within about a year they reconciled their differences.
-Today, you see Nike leveraging its power and scale walking into almost every retailer that carriers Nike.
-Go to Footlocker, Dicks, Macy’s and look at Nike's prominence, typically in the front of the store with massive displays, fixtures, and inspiring imagery.
+Today, you see Nike leveraging its power and scale walking into almost every retailer that carries Nike.
+Go to Footlocker, Dicks, and Macy’s and look at Nike's prominence, typically in the front of the store with massive displays, fixtures, and inspiring imagery.

 Location as a source of competitive differentiation is one of the oldest levers.
 In the 1700s and 1800s, establishing the first general store, with the right location, in a new town would often frighten off other competitors from coming in.
-Even today, location is a highly sought after competitive differentiator, especially for retailers, restaurants, and many service businesses.
+Even today, location is a highly sought-after competitive differentiator, especially for retailers, restaurants, and many service businesses.

-In 1990, Nike took a gamble opening it's first flagship NikeTown store in downtown Portland.
+In 1990, Nike took a gamble in opening its first flagship NikeTown store in downtown Portland.
 The flagship concept, part retail, part theater, and all brand, needed the best locations in the biggest cities.
 Nike made sure to capitalize on location as a competitive advantage, locking up premier retail real estate on Michigan Avenue in Chicago, Union Square in San Francisco, and about every other prime location in the top 50 cities in the world.
 Nike now has over 750 stores, with an average of over $8 million in sales per store.

 7. PROPRIETARY INFORMATION